Build Management

 bundled into one single JAR-file.

-The JAR-file contains all class files from the build directory together with
+The JAR-file contains all class files of the project together with the contents

-all class files extract from all Maven dependencies found in the lib
+of all JAR dependencies found in the lib directory.

 Note: